Our panel of experts give their thoughts on how to speed up ID and verification processes in the contact centre.

 As these intelligent apps blend with existing multimedia queues, customers gain all the benefits and flexibility of mobile apps with the reassurance that their requests are handled in the same way as traditional service channels.

-If the issue becomes too complex for the self-service portal, users can seamlessly transfer to the contact centre, with all customer and other pertinent real-time data being conveyed immediately to the advisor’s desktop.
+If the issue becomes too complex for the self-service portal, users can seamlessly transfer to the contact centre, with all customer and other pertinent real-time data being managed immediately by the advisor’s desktop.

 Thanks to Susannah Richardson at IFS | mplsystems